rapidsai/rapids.ai/hpc.md

 ## <i class="fab"></i> SLURM

 If you are unfamiliar with SLURM or need a refresher, we recommend the [quickstart guide](https://slurm.schedmd.com/quickstart.html).
-Depending on how your nodes are configured, additional settings my be required such as defining the number of GPUs (--gpus) desired or the number of gpus per node (--gpus-per-node).
+Depending on how your nodes are configured, additional settings may be required such as defining the number of GPUs (--gpus) desired or the number of gpus per node (--gpus-per-node).
 In the following example, we assume each allocation runs on a DGX1 with access to all eight GPUs.